farooq-teqniqly/yt-azure-batch/README.md

 }
 ```
 4. Click `Execute`.
 5. Wait until the pool's state is `Steady` and all three nodes are in the `Idle` state.
 This will take several minutes to happen.
 You can periodically run `deploy\GetNodeState.ps1` to check the nodes' statuses.
+Prior to running this file, be sure to specify your Batch account name and resource group name on lines 1 and 2 respectively.

 ## Create a batch job
 1. Expand the `POST /jobs` operation.